appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 ---
 layout: tutorial
-title: Running TYPO3 6.2 LTS on appserver.io
+title: Running TYPO3 6.2 LTS
 description: It shows you how easy it is to install appserver.io on a Mac and run TYPO3 6.2 on it.
 position: 10
 group: Tutorials